greatscottgadgets/amalthea/README.md

  * `hybridsdr.domain.yml` - This defines the `hybridsdr` IO port domain and how connections are made between `hybridsdr` ports.
  * `amalthea_device.block.yml` - This defines the Amalthea Device block, which represents overall device.
 This block handles gateware elaboration, build, and programming.
 It will also handle streaming data to/from the host over USB in later versions.
  * `{amalthea_rx,amalthea_demod}.block.yml` - These define some HybridSDR blocks, which represent DSP blocks that run on the FPGA itself.
-When instantiated, these are added as submodules to the overall nMigen design.
+When instantiated, these are added as submodules to the overall Amaranth design.